 shrink

-in their code, expecting it to behave as publicly documented.shrink
+in their code, expecting it to behave as publicly documented. - The code actually calls my version of

 and present?